Windows OS Hub

 }

-After you have run the script, open the ADUC console, expand the specified AD container and make sure that new user accounts have appeared in the AD.
-(You can track user account creation in the AD accounts as follows: Get Active Directory Accounts Created in the Last X Hours / Days.)
+After running the script, open the ADUC console, expand the specified Active Directory OU, and make sure that new user accounts have appeared in the AD.
+You can track new user account creation events as follows: Get a list of Active Director use accounts created in the last X hours/days.

 new user in active directory

-You can add the created accounts to the specific AD group using Add-AdGroupMember cmdlet.
-To do it, modify the script by adding this line to the For-Each loop:
+You can immediately add new user accounts to the specific AD groups using the Add-AdGroupMember cmdlet.
+To do this, you need to slightly modify the script by adding this line to the For-Each loop:

-Or you can set user photo in AD to display it in Outlook and Lync using the Set-ADUser cmdlet:
+Or you can set the user’s photo in AD to display it in Outlook and Lync using the Set-ADUser cmdlet:

 6 comments